seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 as a number theorist, not as a mathematical physicist.
 As far as I know, we don't have nice arithmetic theory yet (we have arithmetic TQFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).

+I wrote summary of each summer school and (subset of) workshop talks, based on my own notes and [other's notes](https://sites.google.com/site/tsaohsienchen/home/summer-schools-and-workshops?authuser=0).
+If there are anything wrong written below, it is due to my lack of understanding.

 ## Summer school

 There were four mini lecture series covering four different (but strongly connected) topics in relative Langlands duality.